-I find most incoming images for printing to be at least reasonable so far as color is concerned.
+I find most incoming images from others for printing to be at least reasonable so far as color is concerned.
 I suppose that the ability to do a one click white (neutral) balance fixes enough of the images to make color a minor concern.
 If anything, I see dark faces and too much magenta (too little yellow) in people shots, which is very common.
 Without target values to work from it can be difficult to correct skin tones.
 Landscapes are open to more interpretation, but a solid neutral base will always convince the viewer your colors are intentional.
 There are always exceptions, and neutrals can have a warm or cool bias to them.
 A tint bias toward green or magenta is usually less appealing.
 Images with strong colors like sunsets are obvious exceptions.

 When processing for skin tones, if you are working in Photoshop you can use a probe set to CMYK values to make sure that yellow values are equal to or higher than magenta.
 In Lightroom with L*a*b values look for the b channel to be higher than the a channel.
 However, most skin color corrections are better done locally in Photoshop or Elements.
 Using HSB readouts look for hue readings between 20 and 35.
 Higher hue numbers equals more yellow.
 Baby skin and some pinkish skin can run lower than 20.
 Shadow areas of the skin will also be higher in yellow than brighter areas.